Yes, rum pairs well with coffee. The combination has a long history in Caribbean and Spanish coffee traditions.

 What Rum Goes Best With Coffee?

-Alternatively, you can game it up with something extra by brewing your favorite coffee in a Moka pot, mixing it with some Santa Teresa Gran Reserva, and keeping the mixture in a bottle.
-The 750ml Santa Teresa Gran Reserva Anejo is some of the cheapest rum out there that gives you an ultra-smooth character with a fruity palate entry and hints of woodiness.
+For something a bit more considered, try brewing coffee in a Moka pot, mixing it with some Santa Teresa Gran Reserva, and keeping the mixture in a bottle.
+The 750ml Gran Reserva Anejo is reasonable on price and delivers an ultra-smooth character with fruity entry and a hint of woodiness that plays nicely with dark roast coffee.

 If you liked this post, you might also enjoy our Carajillo vs. Espresso Martini guide.